sonic-net/sonic-swss/doc/hft-local-storage.md

 loss diagnostic files.
 Historical `loss.json` and `.loss.json.partial` files, if present, are left untouched and charged to quota, not read or updated.

 Only one writer holds the nonblocking exclusive `.writer.lock`.
+Root path components reject symlinks, including aliases with trailing `/`, `/.`, or `/..`.
+Only a missing final directory is created, with mode `0700`; parents must already exist and remain trusted (the default `/tmp` is the system-managed sticky directory).
+An existing root must belong to the effective service UID and have **no group/other permissions** (`mode & 077 == 0`): even `0755` is rejected.
+Existing paths are never automatically chmodded or chowned.
+New staging/shard directories use `0700`; new IPC and lock files use `0600`, further restricted by the process umask.
+Existing files and child-directory permissions remain unchanged behind the private root.
+The root and its contents must remain service-controlled.

-Production rejects a symlink root, the root filesystem, ordinary directories, and same-device bind mounts: the existing root must be on a different device from its parent.
-Staging/shard directories reject symlinks; relevant writer opens use `O_NOFOLLOW`.
-The whole root must be service/operator-controlled, not writable by untrusted users.
-There is no fallback to the system filesystem.
+With `--local-storage-require-dedicated-filesystem`, the root must additionally be on a different device from its parent.
+This rejects ordinary shared directories and same-device bind mounts; it is a device-ID check, not a mount-ID check.
-Tests can explicitly disable the dedicated-mount requirement.
+Staging/shard directories reject symlinks and must share the root's device in either mode.
+Relevant writer opens use `O_NOFOLLOW`.
+No automatic mount or fallback path is provided.

 Opening a stream flushes/fsyncs its schema and fsyncs `.staging`.
 Normal finalization flushes the last block, writes the standard EOS marker,